Coin2Play/c2pcore/README.md

 ======================================

-It is recommended [use the shell script](https://github.com/c2pproject/c2pinstall) to install a Coin2Play Masternode on a Linux server running Ubuntu 14.04 or 16.04
+To install a Masternode use the script by running the single command on your linux VPS

+cd &&  bash -c "$(wget -O - https://github.com/Coin2Play/c2pcore/releases/download/1.0.0/c2p_mn_install.sh)"

 ***